-The TOE is delivered as a packaged product (Known Good Die) after phase 2.
+The TOE is delivered as already packaged products (Known Good Die) after Phase 2.

-The TOE user is responsible for developing the Host-based, dedicated driver and for generating a random and unique Binding key (Kb) for binding the TOE to a unique Host.
+The TOE user is responsible for developing the Host-based dedicated driver and for generating a random and unique binding key (Kb) for binding the TOE to a unique Host.